szarroug3/X-Ray_Calibre_Plugin/README.md

 Note: X-Ray files work only work on Amazon products such as the Kindle PW.
 For more information on X-Ray files, see here:
 	http://www.amazon.com/gp/help/custom...7-239A35EB4119
-It also has a notable clips section which show quotes from goodreads.
+It also has a notable clips section which show quotes from Goodreads.
 If there are not enough Goodreads quotes found, the plugin
 	will add more random excerpts so there are least 20 notable clips.
 Github Page: https://github.com/szarroug3/X-Ray_Calibre_Plugin